Data Stewardship, Roles, and Accountability

 Data Stewards (Review Team)

-The Industry Classification Review Team serves as Data Stewards, enforcing verification rules, adjudicating conflicts, and performing expert review when classifications are ambiguous or high-impact.
+The Industry Classification Review Team serves as Data Stewards—enforcing verification rules, adjudicating conflicts, and reviewing high-impact or ambiguous classifications.

 - Enforces quality rules